-- 17. No unauthorized member or employee may sign a contract or otherwise commit expenditure on behalf of the Union or any part thereof. - 18.
-Expenditure up to £200 may be authorized by a Club or Society Chair from their budget.
-In the absence of the Chair, the Treasurer of the Club or Society may authorize expenditure on his or her behalf. - 19.
+- 17.16.
+No unauthoriszed member or employee may sign a contract or otherwise commit expenditure on behalf of the Union or any part thereof. - 18.17.
+Expenditure up to £20 may be authorised by any financially responsible officer on behalf of their respective Club, Society or Project.0 may be authorized by a Club or Society Chair from their budget.
+In the absence of the Chair, the Treasurer of the Club or Society may authorize expenditure on his or her behalf. - 18.
+Expenditure greater than £20 and up to £1000 must be authorised by any financially responsible officer on behalf of their respective Club, Society or Project, andAND their respective Management Group Chair or Treasurer.
+In the absence of any of the financially responsible officers required, the Deputy President (Finance and Services) or Deputy President (Clubs and Societies) may authorise expenditure on their behalf. - 19.
+The Management Group Chair and AND Treasurer must both authorise all expenditure above £20 and up to £1,000 from their budget.
+In the absence of any of the financially responsible officers required, the Deputy President (Finance and Services) or Deputy President (Clubs and Societies) may authorise expenditure on their behalf. - 19.
 A Faculty Union President, the Chair of a Clubs and Societies Committee or the Chair of a President's Committee may authorize expenditure up to £1,000 from their budget.
-In the absence of the Chair/President, the relevant Honorary Junior Treasurer may authorize expenditure on his or her behalf. - Operational managers may authorize expenditure consistent with their budgets, subject to approval by the Union General Manager for orders or contracts in excess of £10,000 up to £50,000. - 21.
-The Deputy President (Finance and Services), or, in his or her absence, one of the other Deputy Presidents, shall authorize all other expenditure up to £50,000. - 22.
-The Executive Committee shall authorize all expenditure over £50,000 up to £500,000.
+In the absence of the Chair/President, the relevant Honorary Junior Treasurer may authorize expenditure on his or her behalf.

+- Operational managers may authorisze expenditure consistent with their budgets, subject to approval by the Union Operations Manager or the Deputy President (Finance & Services) for orders or contracts in excess of £510,000 up to £50,000. - 21.
+The Deputy President (Finance and Services), or, in his or her absence, the Deputy President (Clubs & Societies) one of the other Deputy Presidents, shall authorisze all other expenditure up to £50,000. - 22.
+The Executive Committee shall authorisze all expenditure over £50,000 up to £500,000. - 22.
+Committed costs, such as monthly permanent staff wages shall be approved yearly by the Executive Committee. - 23.
+The Trustee Board, on the recommendation of the Executive Committee, shall authorisze all other expenditure.
-Comment [p19]: There was a gap in our finance regs.
-If Exec has to approve all expenditure over £10k then this would generate silly amounts of paperwork.
-An agreement was struck with the Secretariat for an interim solution whereby the DPFS could authorise up to £50k will anything over that going to Exec.
-The current DPFS will be invited to comment on these limits.

-The Trustee Board, on the recommendation of the Executive Committee, shall authorize all other expenditure.